APEX: Empowering LLMs with Physics-Based Task Planning for Real-time Insight: Introduction

 \section{Introduction}

 A cat is about to pounce on an LLM-controlled agent.
 The agent detects the cat nearby and knows it should move, but does it understand that the cat will jump in 2 seconds?
 Once the LLM decides to evade, multiple escape routes exist, how does it choose a path that avoids both the cat and surrounding obstacles?
 These two challenges: \textbf{understanding dynamic interactions} and \textbf{predicting action consequences}, highlight fundamental limitations in existing LLM-based agents.
+Current methods attempt to address these issues using Vision-Language Models (VLMs) ~\citep{vlm1,rl_saycan,copa,vlm_voxposer,codeaspolicies,vlm_moka,vlm_look} and Reinforcement Learning (RL)~\citep{rl_iker,rl_application1,rl_application2, rl_factorsim}.
+However, they remain fundamentally limited: